 Instead of circling its environment, your dog is basically just spinning around in a circle due to extreme weakness on one side of the body.

-Spinal Cord Stroke in Dogs (including Fibrocartilaginous Embolism)
+Spinal Cord Stroke Symptoms in Dogs (including Fibrocartilaginous Embolism)

 Your dog may be suffering from partial loss of voluntary motor function one one side of the body (hemiparesis), in the pelvic limbs (paraparesis), or all four limbs (tetraparesis).